Temporary event notice

 Late TENs

-You can submit a ‘late TEN’ no later than five working days before an event (but not earlier than nine working days).
+Late temporary event notices can be submitted between five and nine clear working days prior to the event (excluding the event day and the day the notice is submitted).
+TENs received where there is less than five clear working days between the day of the event and the day the TEN is submitted will be rejected.
 If you do not hold a personal licence, you can submit two late TENs per year.
 If you do hold a personal licence, the limit is 10.
 Late TENs count towards your total number of permitted TENs.

 Submit a TEN